Mackenzie-Frey/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

 ## Warm Up
 * What is **iteration** and when do we use it?
-* In your notebook, write the block of code to use `.each` to print each letter in the following array `dynasty_1 = ["K", "e", "n", "n", "e", "d", "y"]`
+* In your notebook, write the code to that you would use to print each of the letters in this array: `dynasty_1 = ["K", "e", "n", "n", "e", "d", "y"]`.
+Write the code so that `dynasty_1` could be replaced with an array of any length.
-* In your notebook, write the block of code to use `.each` to create an array of the following names, in all caps: `names = ['Jack', 'Bobby', 'Teddy']`
+* In your notebook, write the code that you would use to create a new array with capitalized versions of the following names.: `names = ['Jack', 'Bobby', 'Teddy']`

 ## Intro